arogi/arogi-demos/docker-instructions.md

 *Shutting Down*

  1. Return to your Docker terminal.
-On Linux, do so by pressing `ctrl-p` followed by `ctrl-q`

  2. Type: `docker ps -a`
     to see a list of all local docker containers.
 Note the name it gives as a label.
 It often is something like: `silly_tonsils`